Skip to main content

 Configuring the resource via Terraform

-name = "demo",
+name = local.virtual_network.name

-resource_group_name = local.resource_group_name
+resource_group_name = local.virtual_network.resource_group_name

 }